What is traceability and how to implement in manufacturing?

 For example, if some finished products have defects, you’ll have an overview of your entire production line so you can pinpoint where the defects are occurring, such as:

-— A new team member is making mistakes and needs to be trained; or
+A new team member is making mistakes and needs to be trained

 Following on from the root cause analysis benefit of using product traceability, you can also implement continuous improvement into your production flow.

-However, the biggest difference is that with continuous, you and your team members will take responsibility for identifying inefficiencies on the shop floor, developing plans, and implementing improvements.
+However, the biggest difference is that with continuous, you and your team members will take responsibility for identifying inefficiencies on the shop floor, developing plans, and implementing improvements for future production runs.

 Product traceability systems will be a crucial tool for helping you gather real-time and accurate data on your manufacturing, so you can perform regular audits on your operations to make sure your production is always running smoothly.